5 Best Practices of Survey Analysis & Reporting

 After six months, gather your team and read the press release together to see how well you executed change based on the research.

-Focus your Findings
+Focus your Research Findings

 TL;DR applies to research too.
 Everyone consumes information differently.
 Some people want to fly over your findings at 30,000 feet and others want to slog through the weeds in their rubber boots.
 You should package your research for these different research consumer types.